 It is not common knowledge that there are 2 distinct types of paraplegics.
 Complete cases of lower body paralysis are the most well known and entail no neurological function in affected areas.
 However, incomplete paralysis is actually far more prevalent and allows for some remaining neurological function in affected areas.

-This treatise provides a detailed look at life with upper limb paralysis.
+This treatise provides a detailed look at life with lower limb paralysis due to spinal cord trauma and disease.

 The condition describes a complete or partial lack of motor, sensory and systemic functions in the lower body and extremities.
 Every affected individual will have a unique symptomatic profile, depending on the location and extent of the causative condition.